 Carefully Edit and Proofread

-At this point in the writing process, you have spent a substantial amount of time with the text, which may blind you to obvious and not-so-obvious errors.
-By asking for feedback, you will gain valuable insight into the clarity and persuasiveness of your cover letter.
+After an initial edit, recruit the assistance of a family member, peer, teacher, mentor, or advisor.
+By this point, you've spent a substantial amount of time with your letter, which may blind you to some obvious and not-so-obvious errors.
+By asking for feedback, you'll gain valuable insight into the clarity and cogency of your cover letter.

 Feature Image: Westend61 / Getty Images